(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 How Common Is Dog Fighting in the US?

 Although it has been said that 40,000 people participate in dogfighting annually, those who lead the way in the fight against dogfighting know the numbers are much, much higher.
-Think about it… if 50% of law enforcement has seen at least one case of dog fighting in their careers, the problem is significant.
+Think about it… if 50% of law enforcement have seen at least one case of dog fighting in their careers, the problem is significant.

 What Is a Bait Dog in Dog Fighting?